Certificate Tracking in AngelTrack

 You can create any number of custom certificate types to capture all of the licensing, training, and testing requirements of your region.
 AngelTrack's expiration-tracking features and reports treat your custom certificate types just like the built-in certificate types.

-However, your custom crew certificate types are not checked by AngelTrack's dispatch and PCR systems.
-The dispatch and PCR systems check only the following built-in crew certificate types:
+The dispatch and PCR systems enforce the following built-in crew certificate types:

 • EMS patches (built-in certificate type IDs between 2215001 and 2215021) such as First Responder, BLS, ALS-Intermediate, and so on;